samuel52/PaystackRubyApi/README.md

 ### Usage

-require the gem in your controller file where needed.
+You may need to install [Dotenv](https://github.com/bkeepers/dotenv) to set you environmental variables.
+Set the requirements in your controller files where needed.

 ```ruby
 require 'paystackapi'